-These official course documents are available under the Course Outlines area under the Information tab on Moodle (learn. laidlaw.ac.nz).
+These official course documents are available under the Studying@Laidlaw tab on Moodle (learn.laidlaw.ac.nz).
 Course Outlines contain the course description and the learning outcomes associated with that course.

 7. Course Assessment & Delivery Outlines (CADOs)

 Each CADO is specific to a campus or mode of delivery.
 It is crucial that students familiarise themselves with the information in these documents for each course they are studying.